-The above tax losses in Mainland China will expire in one to five years for offsetting against taxable profits of the companies in which the losses arose.
-The Group has tax losses arising in Hong Kong of RMB2,720,000 as at 31 December 2020 (2019: Nil) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
+The Group has tax losses arising in Mainland China of RMB23,446,000 (2020: RMB19,117,000) that will expire in one to five years for offsetting against future taxable profits.

+The Group has tax losses arising in Hong Kong of RMB1,189,000 (2020: RMB2,720,000) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.

 Deferred tax assets have not been recognised in respect of the above items as they have arisen in subsidiaries that have been loss-making for some time and it is not considered probable that taxable profits will be available against which the above items can be utilised.